cbzehner/cbzehner/README.md

 * Write guides to using Hakyll with more in depth explainations
 * Move `src/templates` back into the root directory
 * Decide whether `src/images` and `src/css` should follow `templates`
+* Add an "updated on" field to posts
 * Make the homepage all the posts in-line in reverse chronological order
 * Redesign the site